sahil7gupta/x-feed-customizer/README.md

 1. Click the extension icon to open the settings panel
 2. Enable/disable topics you want to see in your feed
-3. Choose between keyword-based or LLM-based classification (LLM requires an API key)
+3. Enter your OpenAI or DeepSeek API key
 4. Click "Apply" to save your settings
 5. Browse X with a cleaner, more focused feed

 ## Classification Methods

-### Keyword-Based (Default)
-- Works completely offline
-- No API key required
-- Moderate accuracy
-- Zero cost

-### LLM-Based (Optional)
+### Current: LLM-Based Classification
 - Requires an OpenAI or DeepSeek API key
-- Higher accuracy for topic classification
+- High accuracy for topic classification
 - Handles nuanced content better
 - Incurs API usage costs

+### Future Release: Keyword-Based Classification
+- Will work completely offline
+- No API key will be required
+- Zero cost solution

 ## Available Topics